Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 - **Configure Services Pipeline** creates small datasets containing solution parameters.
 - **Pricing Pipeline** This is the large modeling pipeline which
-- * Prepares the data for modeling
+- * Prepares the data for modeling,
-  * Runs the models
+  * Runs the models,
-  * Extracts forecasts and elasticities from the model
+  * Extracts forecasts and elasticities from the model, and
-  * Loads the model outputs into the database for visualization
+  * Loads the model outputs into the database for visualization.
 - **Suggestions Pipeline** creates pricing suggestions based on outputs of the Pricing pipeline.

 You can view your pipelines in the Azure portal.